2019 Oceania Badminton Championships

-The XIV 2019 Oceania Badminton Championships was the continental badminton championships in Oceania sanctioned by the Badminton Oceania, and Badminton World Federation.
+The XIV 2019 Oceania Badminton Championships was the continental badminton championships in Oceania sanctioned by Badminton Oceania, and Badminton World Federation.
 This championship was organized by Badminton Victoria, and was the 14th edition of the Oceania Badminton Championships.
 It was held in Melbourne, Australia from 11 to 14 February 2019.
 The individual event started on 11 February, while the team event started on 15 February.

 Venue

 The tournament was held at the Melbourne Sports & Aquatic Centre, Melbourne, Australia.